gvwilson/sdxpy/src/perf/index.md

 [% inc file="profile.sh" %]
 [% inc file="profile.out" head="10" %]

-Ignoring the first two lines (which are the output of our program), the table tells us:

--   the number of times each function or method was called;

--   the total time spent in those calls (which is what we care about most);

--   the time spent per call; and

--   the cumulative time spent in that call and all the things it calls, both per call and in total.
+The profiler's output tells us the number of times each function or method was called, the total time spent in those calls (which is what we care about most), the time spent per call, and the cumulative time spent in that call and all the things it calls.
 Right away we can see that the `dict_match` function that checks the consistency of the rows in a row-oriented dataframe is eating up a lot of time.
-It's only called in the constructor, but on the other hand, we're constructing a new dataframe for each `filter` and `select`, so removing that safety check would speed things up.
+It's only called in the constructor, but since we're constructing a new dataframe for each `filter` and `select`, removing that safety check would speed things up.

 Looking down a little further, the [%i "dictionary comprehension" %] in `DfCol.filter` takes a lot of time as well.